catchpoint/WebPageTest/docs/EC2/Server AMI.md

 * Can archive tests to S3 if a bucket is configured and provided through user data
 * Automatically updates the server and test agent code to the latest (hourly)
 * Any settings can be specified or overridden through user data
+* A default API key can be provided through user data which will be configured as a no-limit API key
+    * Additional keys will need to be added manually to /var/www/webpagetest/www/settings/keys.ini

 Known issues:
 * Instances are not started to render video.
 The plan is to move video rendering to the server but that is not in place yet.